Quantum Field Theory Universality Criterion for Layered Programmable Decompositions

-An alternative approach to implementing arbitrary unitary transformations involves a sequence of multi-channel mixing matrices --originally discrete Fourier transforms (DFT)-- interleaved with programmable phase shifters \cite{Morizur2010}.
-This architecture is widely adopted in free-space multi-plane light conversion (MPLC) systems for spatial-mode multiplexing, with applications spanning optical communications \cite{Labroille2014, Zhou2018, Fontaine2019} and metrology \cite{Rouviere2024}.
-This configuration has also been used in all-optical diffractive neural networks for synthesizing arbitrary linear transformations \cite{Lin2018, Kulce2021}, and extended to integrated optical and microwave platforms \cite{Tang2018, Tang2021, Friedman2025, Zelaya2025, Keshavarz2025}.
-Key advantages of the MPLC-based scheme include its robustness to imperfections \cite{Saygin2020, Tanomura2022, Markowitz2023} and its natural compatibility with time- and frequency-domain implementations \cite{Ashby2020, Joshi2022, Lukens2017, Budd2021}.
-While it is known that any unitary transformation can be realized using a finite number of such layers—provided that the mixing matrices are sufficiently dense \cite{Borevich1981}—the minimal number of layers required, the specific constraints on their structure, and the feasibility of a composable factorization algorithm within this minimal framework remain open questions.
+An alternative approach is the layered programmable decomposition (LPD), which involves a sequence of multi-channel mixing matrices interleaved with programmable phase shifters (see Fig. 1a) \cite{Morizur2010}.
+This architecture is widely adopted in free-space multi-plane light conversion systems for spatial-mode multiplexing with application in communications, metrology, and quantum computing \cite{Labroille2014, Zhou2018, Fontaine2019, Rouviere2024, Lib2024}, and more recently, in all-optical diffractive neural networks to synthesize arbitrary linear transformations \cite{Lin2018, Kulce2021}, and in integrated optical and microwave platforms for information processing \cite{Tang2018, Tang2021, Friedman2025, Zelaya2025, Keshavarz2025}.
+Key advantages of the LPD scheme include its compactness, loss-tolerance --due to its highly symmetric design \cite{Girouard2025}, robustness to imperfections --not compromising universality \cite{Tanomura2022, Markowitz2023}, and its natural compatibility with time- and frequency-domain implementations --due to its sequential nature \cite{Ashby2020, Joshi2022, Lukens2017, Budd2021}; facilitating large-scale implementations.
+Although it is known that any unitary transformation can be realized using a finite number of such layers—provided that the mixing matrices are sufficiently dense \cite{Borevich1981}, the minimal number of layers required, the specific constraints on the structure of the mixing layers, and the feasibility of a composable factorization algorithm within this minimal framework remain open questions \cite{Huhtanen2015,Saygin2020,LP2021,Zelaya2024,Yasir2025, Girouard2025}.
+Currently, universality in LPD implementations is claimed by reaching numerically or experimentally a discrete set of target unitaries within a prescribed error \cite{Morizur2010, Labroille2014, Zhou2018, Fontaine2019, Rouviere2024, Lib2024, Lin2018,Kulce2021,Tang2018, Tang2021, Friedman2025, Zelaya2025, Keshavarz2025, Tanomura2022, Markowitz2023, Ashby2020, Joshi2022, Lukens2017, Budd2021}.
+The LPD thus lacks an analytical criterion that rigourously establishes unitarity for a given set of mixers and number of layers.

-These open problems have attracted significant attention in recent years.
-For instance, López-Pastor et al. proposed a composable factorization algorithm capable of reaching any transformation in $U(N)$ using $6N$ DFT and $6N+1$ phase masks \cite{LP2021}, and, recently, Girouard and Quesada improved it to $2N+5$ phase masks interleaved with $2N+4$ DFT \cite{Girouard2025}.
-Yasir and van Loock found an anlytical construction for N=3 with 5 phase masks \cite{Yasir2025}.
-Huthanen and Peramaki introduced a deterministic algorithm using $2N-2$ DFT and $2N-1$ phase masks, but for generic, not necessarily unitary matrices and computationally intensive (NP-hard) \cite{Huhtanen2015}.
-Both Saygin et al. and Zelaya et al. numerical simulations suggest however that as few as $N$ sufficiently dense mixing layers --not restricted to DFT, e.g. random matrices-- and $N+1$ phase layers may suffice for universality \cite{Saygin2020, Zelaya2024}.